Mark-Waldron/OOP_UI/README.md

   * Displays data by taking all data loaded from file and displays it via a line graph

 #Key Concepts
-The program contains Inheritance for many classes are an extention of the Dimension class.
+* The program contains Inheritance for many classes are an extention of the Dimension class.
 This was to reduce the amount of code in the project.

+* The pragram uses file input and ouput to track the data from yeach user visit.
+The Table class hosts file I/O.

+* The spike lines in the heart rate monitor are calculated via trigonometric methods.

+* SoundFiles are stored in an array list.